Vsevolod-Muronets/Porfolio/IBM_AI_Engineering/Developing AI Applications with Python and Flask/Module 3 - Creating AI Application and Deploy using Flask/final_project/README.md

 4. **For Option 2: Peer-Graded Submission and Evaluation:**
    - Submission requires **screenshots** for all activities under **Tasks 1 to 8**.

-5. Please run this lab in the **Skills Network Theia Lab environment** itself, not in your local IDE (like VS Code).
-The API used here is hosted on the Skills Network platform and is only accessible within the Theia Lab.*

 # Task 1: Fork and Clone the project repository